impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 }
 ```

-To set up the test, we make (and then navigate to) a new sub-direrectory of `RBENV_TEST_DIR` called `myproject`.
-We then add a `.ruby-version` file to that new project dir containing the string "1.2.3".
-We then make a fake "1.2.3" directory in our RBENV `versions/` directory, to simulate the act of installing Ruby v1.2.3 via RBENV.
+ - To set up the test, we make (and then `cd` into) a new sub-direrectory of `RBENV_TEST_DIR` called `myproject`.
+ - We then add a `.ruby-version` file to that new project dir containing the string "1.2.3".
+ - Next, we make a fake "1.2.3" directory in our RBENV `versions/` directory, to simulate the act of installing Ruby v1.2.3 via RBENV.

-We then run the `rbenv-prefix` command, and assert that it ran successfully and that it printed out the expected path to the installed Ruby version.
+ - Lastly, we run the `rbenv-prefix` command, and assert that
+    - it ran successfully and that
+    - it printed out the expected path to the installed Ruby version.

+### Running the command with an invalid version

 Next spec: